nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 ### Size

-The dispensers that the chips will be stored in must be able to fit the chips.
-There will be three chips of each color, so the chips must be able to be stacked to a height of three in each silo.
+~~The dispensers that the chips will be stored in must be able to fit the chips.
+There will be three chips of each color, so the chips must be able to be stacked to a height of three in each silo.~~

 Chip Size $= 1.5 in \ast 0.1 in$

-Dispenser Interior Size $= 4.5 in \ast 0.15 in \ast 1.5 in$
+~~Dispenser Interior Size $= 4.5 in \ast 0.15 in \ast 1.5 in$~~

+Dispenser Interior Size $= \pi \ast 1.5 in \ast 0.5 in = 0.88 in^3$

-Therefore, the chips will comfortably fit inside the tubes.
-This part will also be 3D printed, so the sizing can be adjusted during testing.
-The chips will fit into the silos in a way similar to how chips fit into a game of Connect 4, they will be top loaded and sit so that the diameter of the chip, $1.5 inches$, is the height of the chip when it is loaded into the silo.
+Therefore, the chips will comfortably fit inside the cups. ~~This part will also be 3D printed, so the sizing can be adjusted during testing.
+The chips will fit into the silos in a way similar to how chips fit into a game of Connect 4, they will be top loaded and sit so that the diameter of the chip, $1.5 inches$, is the height of the chip when it is loaded into the silo.~~

 ### Motor Torque

-The motor will only need to push the weight of the small 3D printed plate.
+The motor will only need to push the weight of the ~~small 3D printed plate.~~ cups with the chips inside.
 The volume of the 3D printed chips are calculated and modeled as a cylinder below:

 $V = \pi r^2 h = \pi \ast 0.75^2 \ast 0.1 = 0.176715\ in^3$